KaiwanRanderia/Vehicle-Number-Plate-Detection/README.md

 ```python
 python video_frame_extraction.py
 ```
+* Provide the proper filename with extension when it prompts
 * Check output in the vehicle folder
 ---
 ## In order to enhance the computational perfromance a GPU setup is preferrable as it is 500 times faster than CPU